 While I think it’s nice to arrange the potatoes in a pattern on the top of the galette, it’s definitely not necessary to take the time to do concentric circles all the way through.
 Just toss the potatoes in to the pastry and reserve enough to do a top layer in a pattern you like.

 Vegan or dairy cheese is a nice addition to the galette if you use it.
-I also like a bit of cashew cream cheese spread on the bottom, under the onions.
+I also like a bit of cashew cream cheese spread on the base, under the onions.

 It’s not necessary to bake the galette in a round tin, but it does make the process a bit easier.
 Otherwise, simply bake on a parchment-lined baking sheet.